640 South State StreetDover, Delaware 19901

 MMA is typically made in tiny amounts when you digest protein.
-Your body makes large amounts of MMA if you have a drop in the amount of vitamin B12.
+Your body makes large amounts of MMA if you have a decrease in the amount of vitamin B-12.
 MMA is excreted in your urine.

-Your body needs B12 to make red blood cells and to help your central nervous system function properly.
-Low levels of B12 can cause anemia, when your body does not make enough red blood cells.
+Your body needs B-12 to make red blood cells and to help your central nervous system work as it should.
+Low levels of B-12 can cause anemia, when your body does not make enough red blood cells.

-You may have this test if your doctor suspects that you have a vitamin B12 deficiency.
+You may have this test if your healthcare provider suspects that you have a vitamin B-12 deficiency.
 You may also have this test if you have symptoms of neuropathy, or loss of movement.
 This can include numbness and tingling in your hands and feet.

 Numbness in your hands or feet

 You may also have this test if your healthcare provider suspects that you have methylmalonic academia.
 This is an uncommon metabolic disorder in which the body can't process certain fats and proteins.
 The disease is usually diagnosed in infants and can be mild or life-threatening.

 Your healthcare provider may also order a urine creatinine test.
 Creatinine is a waste product stored in the muscles and excreted by your kidneys.
 The urine MMA-creatinine ratio is an accurate way of testing for B-12 deficiency.

 Folic acid test.
 You may have this blood test because the symptoms of a folic acid deficiency are similar to the symptoms of a B-12 deficiency.

 Complete blood cell count, or CBC, to find megaloblastic anemia, a disorder of abnormally large red blood cells.
 A vitamin B-12 deficiency can be one cause of megaloblastic anemia.